cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 ### Proposal Submission

 Got an idea for a new feature, partnership, or treasury adjustment?
-Here’s how to turn your idea into action within the Cosmicrafts DAO.
+Here's how to turn your idea into action within the Cosmicrafts DAO.

 #### **1. Public Discussion**